kidscancode/godot_recipes/src/content/basics/node_communication.md

 Note that the UI is an instanced scene, we're just showing the contained nodes.
 This is where you often see things like `get_node("../UI/VBoxContainer/HBoxContainer/Label).text = str(health)`, which is what we want to avoid.

 Instead the player emits a `health_changed` signal whenever it adds/loses health.
 We need to send that signal to the UI's `update_health()` function, which handles setting the `Label` value.
-The only code we need in the `Player` script is:
+In the `Player` script we use this code whenever the player's health is changed:

 ```gdscript
 emit_signal("health_changed", health)